hkpeaks/peaks-consolidation/README.md

 Peaks DataFrame which is expected to be the final research and development in dataframe software as its algorithms and data structures have been proven successful.
 It will be designing as a next-generation accounting software that specializes in management accounting and consolidation.
 Peaks DataFrame will also cover some special topics in machine learning and bioinformatics.
 So, it is obviously not to replace Polars, Pandas and Pytorch but rather complement them.

 JoinTable is an ETL function that is frequently used.
 However, it has been reported that JoinTable can be problematic when processing tables with billions of rows.
-According to a performance chart, Peaks demonstrate high efficiency in resource utilization during the processing of billions of rows for JoinTable.
+According to below performance chart, Peaks demonstrate high efficiency in resource utilization during the processing of billions of rows for JoinTable.

 ![Web Pivot Table](https://github.com/hkpeaks/peaks-framework/blob/main/Polars-PeaksBenchmarking/Chart/JoinTableResourceUtilization.jpg)